muyuuuu/PyQt5-learn/README.md

   - ViewWidget: To view and edit table conveniently, also can show result which from query of database.
   - WebPage: To load and show web page in a window.

-# Example-project floder

-Practical application of a basic knowledge.

-`weather.py` is the same as `weather1.py`, except that `weather1.py` adds split window technology, which automatically drags the sub-window size.

-`python weather1.py` can run it.

 # Attention

 Some `.py` file based on `.ui` file, the software qtdesigner can open and edit `.ui` file and generate the same name `.py` file correspondingly.